-The volumetric heat induced by the spallation reaction was considered as uniformly distributed over the moderator volume and only steady state simulations have been performed (no pulsed heat).
-Two cases where considered, the full-load operation with \SI{5}{MW} proton beam power Q = \SI{60}{kW} and partial-load operation with \SI{2}{MW} proton beam power Q = \SI{24}{kW}.
+A uniformly distributed volumetric heat source induced by the spallation reaction was considered over the moderator volume.
+Only steady-state simulations have been performed (no pulsed heat).
+Two cases where studied, one corresponding to full-load operation (\SI{5}{MW} proton beam power Q = \SI{60}{kW}) and one to partial-load operation (\SI{2}{MW} proton beam power Q = \SI{24}{kW}).
 The heat is removed by a surface cooling only.
-The cooling medium is helium at an average temperature of \SI{3.75}{K}.
-The heat transfer coefficient of the He-wall is considered as infinite.
+Helium is the cooling medium, having an average temperature of \SI{3.75}{K}.
+The heat transfer coefficient of the He-wall is considered to be infinite.
 The thermal contact of the foam to the aluminum vessel wall is also assumed as optimal.
-All of the simplifications mentioned must be verified in detailed simulations.
+All of the approximations listed need to be checked performing detailed simulations.

-The results of neutronic simulations are summarized in \cref{tab:sd2_pls_alm}, where the foam was first approximated in MCNP by a uniform mixture of 85\% volume fraction of \ce{SD_2} and 15\% foam inlay.
-Gains are reported as count ratios at \SI{2}{m} (Beam Port Tally) over the baseline \ce{LD_2} moderator with 4\% aluminum added, which approximates the \ce{LD_2} flow channels for fair comparison.
-We also explored the possibility of reducing the amount of foam material by having an inlay with different densities between the core region and the outer corners, where it is less important.
-The boundary between these two regions is a sphere of \SI{10}{cm} radius, and the outer foam volume-percentage is reduced to 7\%.
-This last configuration has a notable advantage over the uniform case in terms of neutron yield, while keeping the required cooling power almost unchanged.
-We also investigated the increase in heat deposition in the moderator cell as a function of the foam volume percentage (\cref{fig:test_heat_foams}).
+Neutronics simulations aimed at investigating the effect of metallic foam on the VCN production are summarized in \cref{tab:sd2_pls_alm}.
+The system of crystal and foam was first approximated in MCNP by a uniform mixture of 85\% volume fraction of \ce{SD_2} and 15\% foam inlay.
+The gains are reported as count ratios at \SI{2}{m} (Beam Port Tally) over the baseline \ce{LD_2} moderator with 4\% aluminum added, which approximates the \ce{LD_2} cooling-flow channels, allowing for fairer comparison.
+The possibility of reducing the amount of foam material by having an inlay with different densities between the core region and the outer corners, where it is less important, was also explored.
+In these calculations, the boundary between these two regions is a sphere of \SI{10}{cm} radius, and the volume percentage of the outer foam is reduced from 15\% to 7\%.
+This last configuration has a significant advantage over the uniform case in terms of neutron yield, while keeping the required cooling power almost unchanged.
+We also studied the increase of heat deposition in the moderator cell as a function of the foam volume percentage (\cref{fig:test_heat_foams}).

-In general, simulation results show graphite and beryllium outperforming aluminum in terms of neutronics, self-heating, and thermal conductivity.
-The enhanced performance for beryllium comes at the expense of manufacturing, which becomes more challenging due to the higher melting point and non-standard safety measures in handling beryllium.
-This leaves graphite as an appealing candidate material in general terms.
+According to the results presented, graphite and beryllium outperform aluminum regarding neutronic, self-heating, and thermal conductivity.
+In terms of performance, beryllium is a promising candidate but manufacturing a beryllium foam would be challenging due to the higher melting point and non-standard safety measures in handling this material.
+Graphite then appears as an appealing candidate material in general terms.